A. J. Brown

-Arthur Juan Brown (born June 30, 1997) is an American professional football wide receiver for the Philadelphia Eagles of the National Football League (NFL).
-He played college football for the Ole Miss Rebels, twice receiving first-team All-SEC honors, and was selected by the Tennessee Titans in the second round of the 2019 NFL draft.
-During his three seasons with the Titans, Brown was named to the Pro Bowl in 2020.
-Brown was traded to the Eagles in 2022, where he extended his Pro Bowl selections to three and was named to three second-team All-Pros.
-He was also a member of the team that won Super Bowl LIX.
+Arthur Juan Brown (born June 30, 1997) is an American professional football wide receiver for the New England Patriots of the National Football League (NFL).
+He played college football for the Ole Miss Rebels, twice earning first-team All-SEC honors.
+Brown was selected by the Tennessee Titans in the second round of the 2019 NFL draft.
+During his three seasons with the Titans, he was named to the Pro Bowl in 2020.
+He was traded to the Philadelphia Eagles in 2022, where he extended his Pro Bowl selections to three, was named to three second-team All-Pros, and was a member of the team that won Super Bowl LIX.
+Brown was traded to the Patriots in 2026.

 Early life

 Brown was born Arthur Juan Brown on June 30, 1997.
 His mother claims the middle name on his birth certificate of "Juan" was spelled incorrectly, and that his middle name is actually Jauan.

-He attended Starkville High School in Starkville, Mississippi, where he played football and baseball.
-As a senior at Starkville High, he recorded 83 receptions for 1,371 yards and 13 touchdowns and led his team to a 6A state championship.
-Brown was named first-team All-State by USA Today, The Clarion-Ledger's Dandy Dozen, and the Mississippi Association of Coaches.
+Brown attended Starkville High School in Starkville, Mississippi, where he played football and baseball.
+As a senior, Brown recorded 83 receptions for 1,371 yards and 13 touchdowns and led his team to a 6A state championship.
+He was named first-team All-State by USA Today, The Clarion-Ledger's Dandy Dozen, and the Mississippi Association of Coaches.

 As a top recruit in both football and baseball, Brown became the second player, after Kyler Murray, to play in both the Under Armour All-America Football Game and the Under Armour All-America Baseball Game.
 In the 2016 Under Armour All-America Game, he had four receptions for 79 yards and a touchdown.

-Brown was a consensus 4-star prospect by the major recruiting services.
+Brown was a consensus four-star prospect by the major recruiting services.
 He was ranked the No. 45 overall recruit by Scout, No. 47 by 247Sports, No. 53 by Rivals and No. 66 by ESPN.
-He was also listed as the No. 5 wide receiver prospect in the country by 247Sports and Scout and was ranked the second-best player in the state by 247Sports and third-best by Scout.
-On February 3, 2016, Brown committed to play both college baseball and college football at the University of Mississippi.
+Brown was also listed as the No. 5 wide receiver prospect in the country by 247Sports and Scout and was ranked the second-best player in the state by 247Sports and third-best by Scout.
+On February 3, 2016, he committed to play both college baseball and college football at the University of Mississippi.

 College career

-The San Diego Padres selected Brown as an outfielder in the 19th round of the 2016 Major League Baseball Draft.
+The San Diego Padres selected Brown as an outfielder in the 19th round of the 2016 Major League Baseball draft.
 He signed with the Padres, which prevented him from playing college baseball at Ole Miss, but he was still eligible to play football.
 Brown participated in extended spring training with the Padres after his freshman and sophomore years at Ole Miss.
 At Ole Miss, he majored in General Studies with an emphasis in Education, Journalism, and Legal Studies.